Scaling Laws Meet Model Architecture: Toward Inference-Efficient LLMs: Limitations and Future Work

 \section{Limitations and Future Work}

 While our team has made notable progress, several open challenges remain that offer promising directions for future research.
 First, due to limitations in resources and time, our evaluation does not extend to 7B models.
 Second, our analysis is restricted to dense models, and it remains unclear whether the results extend to Mixture of Experts (MoE) architectures~\cite{shazeer2017outrageously}.
 While we report inference efficiency measurements for MoE models under varying architectural choices in Appendix~\ref{sec:moe_inference}, we have not yet established scaling laws for MoE architectures.
-Third, we adopt the experimental setup from~\cite{chen2025scaling}, and it is uncertain whether different model architectures warrant different hyperparameter configurations.
 Finally, our analysis is limited to pre-training, and it remains unclear how the results would change under post-training.